-To use the Multi-Project Workshop, open a project with some labeled instances and right click on one that you would like to add to the Multi-Project Workshop.
+There are two ways to add instances to the Multi-Project Workshop.
+With an open project containing labeled instances, simply right-click on one that you would like to add to the Multi-Project Workshop.
 Then, choose "Add to Multi-Project Workshop."
-The clip will be placed in the Multi-Project Workshop Window at the top right of the screen.
-A red number will appear representing the number of clips (i.e., labeled instances) that have been placed into the Multi-Project Workshop.
+You can also Drag-&-Drop segments and arrange them.
+The clip will be placed in the Multi-Project Workshop Tab at the right of the Movie Builder.
+A red number will appear representing the number of clips (i.e., labeled instances) that have been placed into the

+Multi-Project Workshop.
 This can be seen in the image below.

-The contents of the Multi-Project Workshop can be viewed by clicking on its icon (a box with a downward arrow).
-The clips are listed, with their respective original project's title, the time location in original video, and original label applied.
+The contents of the Multi-Project Workshop can be viewed any time by clicking on its tab labeled "Multi".
+The clips are shown, with their respective original project's title, the time location in original video, and original label applied.
 No thumbnails are available.
+Even when V-Note is closed and reopened with another project, these instances will stay in this tab.
+This is not true of other taps, which are project specific.